yswong122/Google-Data-Analytics-Case-Study/Prepare.md

 - minuteSleep: logging the state of sleep every minute when the user sleeping.
 - minuteStepsNarrow: Steps took by the user every minutes.
 - weightLogInfo: Weight related information logged into the device.
+- minuteCaloriesWide: Wide format of calories burned every minute.
+- minuteIntensitiesWide: Wide format of intensity measured every minute.
+- minuteStepsWide: Wide format of step took by the user every minute.

+As minuteCalorieWide, minuteIntensitiesWide and minuteStepsWise is the wide format of the narrow equivelent csv files.
+The three dataset will not be analysed as narrow format would be more suitable for this case study.